Toubou people: Livelihood

 Toubou life centers on raising and herding their livestock, or on farming the scattered oases where they cultivate dates, grain and legumes.
 Their herds include dromedaries, goats, cattle, donkeys and sheep.
-Livestock is a major part of their wealth, and trade.
-Livestock is also used as a part of dowry payment during marriage, either as one where the groom's family agrees to pay to the bride's family in exchange for the bride, or it is given by the bride's kin to supply the young couple with economic resources in order to start a family.
+Livestock is a major part of their wealth and trade.
+Livestock is also used as a part of dowry payment during marriage, either where the groom's family agrees to pay to the bride's family in exchange for the bride, or where the livestock is given by the bride's kin to supply the young couple with economic resources in order to start a family.

-In a few places, the Toubou also mine salt and natron, a salt-like substance which is essential in nearly all components of Toubou life from medicine, as a mixture in chewing tobacco, preservation, tanning, soap production, textiles and for livestock.
+In a few places, the Toubou also mine salt and natron, a salt-like substance which is essential in nearly all components of Toubou life, including medicine, preservation, tanning, soap production, textiles and livestock.
+It is also an ingredient in chewing tobacco.
 Literacy rates among the Toubou are quite low.

 Clan

 Many Toubou people still follow a semi-nomadic pastoralist lifestyle.
 Those who prefer a settled life typically live in palm-thatched, rectangular or cylindrical mud houses.
 The Toubou are patrilineal, with an elder male heading the lineage.
 The second order of Toubou kinship is to the clan.

 According to Jean Chapelle, a colonial officer of history specializing in Chadian ethnic groups (although his book in Borkou has caused a significant degree of wrongdoing), the clan system developed out of necessity.
 Nomadic life means being scattered throughout a region; therefore, belonging to a clan means that the individual is likely to find hospitable clan people in most settlements or camps of any size.

 A second factor is the maintenance of ties with the maternal clan.
 Although the maternal clan does not occupy the central place of the parental clan, it provides ties.
 The third factor is protective relationships at the primary residence.

-Despite shared linguistic heritage, few institutions among the Toubou generate a broader sense of identity than the clan.
+Despite a common linguistic heritage, the institution of the clan holds the highest sense of identity among Toubou peoples.
 Regional divisions do exist, however.

-During the colonial period (and since independence in 1960), Chadian administrations have conferred legality and legitimacy on these regional groupings by dividing the Daza and Teda regions into corresponding territorial units called cantons and appointing chiefs to administer them and in 1936, the French created cantons, and appointed al-haj Kelleï Chahami from the Kamaya canton in Borkou region's Faya city the first highest official chief who executed great noble missions.
+In 1936, the Chadian government under French colonization conferred legality and legitimacy on Toubou regional groupings in Chad by dividing the Daza and Teda regions into territorial units called cantons.
+Al-Haj Kelleï Chahami, from the Kamaya canton in Borkou region's Faya city, was appointed as the cantons' first chief.
+Even after Chad gained its independence in 1960, the cantons continued to exist.

-Toubou legal customs are generally based on Islamic law, that allows restitution and revenge.
+Toubou legal customs are generally based on Islamic law, which allows restitution and revenge.
 Murder, for example, is settled directly between the families of the victim and the murderer.
 Toubou honour requires that someone from the victim's family try to kill the murderer or a relative; such efforts eventually end with negotiations to settle the matter.

 Reconciliation follows the payment of the Goroga (Islamic tenet of Diyya), or blood money.
 Among the Tumagra clan of the Teda people in the Tibesti region, there is a derde (spiritual head) who is recognized as the clan judge, and arbitrates conflict and levies sanctions.